OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheet-functions.md

 ## Calling a worksheet function

 The following code snippet shows how to call a worksheet function, where `sampleFunction()` is a placeholder that should be replaced with the name of the function to call and the input parameters that the function requires.
 The **value** property of the **FunctionResult** object that's returned by a worksheet function contains the result of the specified function.
-In this example, the result of the function is written to the console.
+As this example shows, you must `load` the **value** property of the **FunctionResult** object before you can read it.
+In this example, the result of the function is simply written to the console.

 ```js
 var functionResult = context.workbook.functions.sampleFunction();